ruijzhan/how_to_fix_your_context/README.md

 ### Why Context Management Matters

-A key insight from Breunig's research: **"Context is not free.
+A key insight from Drew's post is that: **"Context is not free.
 Every token in the context influences the model's behavior."** Larger context windows don't automatically improve performance.
 As contexts grow, they introduce complex failure modes that can significantly degrade AI system effectiveness, especially for agents performing multi-step reasoning.

 ## The 6 Context Management Techniques

-This repository demonstrates each technique through practical Jupyter notebooks:
+Drew has a follow up post that outlines [6 context management techniques](https://www.dbreunig.com/2025/06/26/how-to-fix-your-context.html).This repository demonstrates each technique through practical Jupyter notebooks:

 ### 1. RAG (Retrieval-Augmented Generation)
 **Notebook**: [notebooks/01-rag.ipynb](notebooks/01-rag.ipynb)